sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

         <sparkle:minimumSystemVersion>10.11.0</sparkle:minimumSystemVersion>
     </item>

-Note that Sparkle only works with macOS 10.9 or later (macOS 10.11 or later for Sparkle 2), so that's the minimum version you can use.
+Note that Sparkle only works with macOS 10.9 or later (macOS 10.11 or later for Sparkle 2), so that's the lowest minimum version you can use.

+Sparkle also supports a `sparkle:maximumSystemVersion` element that can limit the maximum system version similarly.

+Additionally in Sparkle 2, if the user checks for new updates manually and the cannot update because of an operating system requirement, the standard updater alert will inform the user their operating system is incompatible and provide them an option to visit your website specified by the `<link>` element.

 ## Major upgrades

-If an update to your application is a major or paid upgrade, you may want to prevent the update from being applied automatically.
+If an update to your application is a major or paid upgrade, you may want to prevent the update from being installed automatically.

 Add a `sparkle:minimumAutoupdateVersion` child to the `<item>` in question specifying the major update's `<CFBundleVersion>`, such as "2.0":